 Sharon Dornberg-Lee, LCSW, is a Clinical Supervisor at CJE SeniorLife, where she has worked for 20 years.
 Dornberg-Lee provides psychotherapy services to older adults and has supervised care managers in a number of the agency’s programs.
 She is a frequent presenter on topics related to effective clinical practice with older adults and a past lecturer at SSA where she taught Aging and Mental Health.

-Kate Krajci, LCSW, is Co-Director of the Social Work Practice with Older Adults Program and Coordinator of the Older Adults Program of Study in SSA's master's program.
+Kate Krajci, LCSW, is Director of the Clinical Practice with Older Adults Program and Coordinator of the Older Adults Program of Study in SSA's master's program.
 Her private practice offers psychotherapy and care planning services to older adults and family caregivers.
 Krajci is the President of the Illinois Coalition on Mental Health and Aging, is a member of the American Society on Aging’s Mental Health and Aging Network Leadership Council, and was instrumental in the development of the Chicago Bridge, a grassroots organization for professionals in the early to mid stages of their careers in the field of aging.

 Daniel Kuhn, LCSW, is Vice-President of Education at All Trust Home Care, a local home care agency specializing in the care of people with dementia.
 He received a master's in social work from the University of Illinois at Chicago.
 For more than 40 years, he has been a social worker and educator in the fields of health and aging.
 Since 1987, he has focused on dementia care, family caregiving, and end-of-life care.
 He has authored or co-authored more than 50 publications and he has given thousands of presentations throughout the U.S. and Canada.